What Is a Shellfish Allergy?

 A shellfish allergy is not exactly the same as a seafood allergy.
-Seafood includes both fish (like tuna or cod) and shellfish (like lobster or clams).
-Even though they both fall into the category of “seafood,” fish and shellfish are biologically different.
-So fish will not cause an allergic reaction in someone with a shellfish allergy — unless that person also has a fish allergy.
+Seafood includes fish (like tuna or cod) and shellfish (like lobster or clams).
+Even though they both fall into the category of "seafood," fish and shellfish are biologically different.
+So fish will not cause an allergic reaction in someone with a shellfish allergy, unless that person also has a fish allergy.

-- mollusks (like clams, mussels, oysters, or scallops)
+- mollusks, like clams, mussels, oysters, scallops, octopus, or squid

 Shellfish allergy can develop at any age.
 Even people who have eaten shellfish in the past can develop an allergy.
 Some people outgrow certain food allergies over time, but those with shellfish allergies usually have the allergy for the rest of their lives.

 When someone is allergic to shellfish, the body’s immune system, which normally fights infections, overreacts to proteins in the shellfish.
-Every time the person eats (or, in some cases, handles or breathes in) shellfish, the body thinks these proteins are harmful invaders.
+Every time the person eats (or, in some cases, handles or breathes in) shellfish, the body thinks these proteins are harmful invaders and releases chemicals like

 - trouble breathing